Skip to content

 Ready For Take Off

-After this very interesting contribution, there was an outlook on Sophos’ roadmap.
-To put it mildly, it seemed as if this was taken over from last year.
-Or to put it another way, promises made in 2016 and 2017 are now to be implemented and kept this year. 😅
+After that very insightful session, Sophos gave an outlook on the roadmap.
+To put it diplomatically, it felt as if last year’s roadmap had been rolled out once more.
+Or, to put it another way, promises from 2016 and 2017 are now finally meant to be delivered in 2018. 😅

-Towards the end of the day, as in Lisbon last year, the Partner Conference was all about XG Firewall, Intercept X with Deep Learning, Central and Synchronized Security.
+Toward the end of the day, just like at last year’s Partner Conference in Lisbon, the focus shifted almost entirely to XG Firewall, Intercept X with Deep Learning, Central, and Synchronized Security.

 New Sophos access points

-The new access points, which were supposed to come last year, are now expected in Q3.
-The new models will then be called APX 320, APX 530 and APX 740 and will be equipped with the new Wave 2 standard.
+The new access points that were originally supposed to arrive last year are now expected in Q3.
+The upcoming models will be called APX 320, APX 530, and APX 740, and they will support the new Wave 2 standard.

 Wave 1 vs. Wave 2